Today, before coming to class, prof. Mandi had asked us to

 Collateral

 Needed.
-Without which no loans will be given.
+Without which no loans will

 No collateral needed